Essentra Packaging: Products

-Essentra Packaging manufactures a range of tear tapes, labels, closures and seals which claim to offer functional aspects to packaged goods through providing easy opening and resealability.
+Essentra Packaging manufactures a range of tear tapes, labels, closures and seals which claim to offer functional aspects to packaged goods.
 The products can also act as a medium to carry branding and messages, in the form of printed images, text or data.
 Additionally, these products can also carry brand protection solutions, such as tamper evidence or a range of overt and covert authentication technologies such as holography, colour shift inks and taggants.

 The healthcare packaging area of the business manufactures and prints cartons, labels, leaflets, and blister pack foils for use in the healthcare and pharmaceutical industries.

-These are designed for use on high-speed packaging lines and can incorporate a range of print features along with embossing and tamper-evident features.
+Awards and nominations

 Essentra Packaging won an Asian Manufacturing Award in 2012 in the Innovation Solution Category for their Variable Data Print tear tape, which combined digital print technology and gravure printing to deliver over 500 million unique digitally printed codes together with a promotional message.

-The in-house design department of Essentra Packaging was named Design Team of the Year at the 2013 UK Packaging Awards.
-The company was also commended in the ‘Packaging Company of the Year’ category, after reaching the final shortlist of four nominees.
+The in-house design department of Essentra Packaging was named Design Team of the Year at the 2013 UK Packaging Awards and was one of four firms shortlisted in the Packaging Company of the Year category.